Error: Contact form not found.

 Time Limits Between Bankruptcy Filings

 The biggest factor when asking how often can I file bankruptcy is whether you’re seeking another discharge—the court’s order that erases your debts.
-If you file too soon, you can still go through the process, but you may not receive that crucial discharge.
+If you file before applicable waiting periods expire, you may be able to proceed with a case, but a discharge may not be available.

 Here are the general rules: